Ph.D. in Sociology, Yale University

 - B.Sc. in Computer Engineering, Bogazici University

-I am set to receive my Ph.D. in Sociology from Yale University in 2021 with my dissertation, “Contending Futures in the 21st-Century Middle East: Ideology and the Emergent Political Formations of ISIS, Kurdistan-Iraq and Kurdistan-Syria.”
+I have received my Ph.D. in Sociology from Yale University in 2021 with my dissertation, “Contending Futures in the 21st-Century Middle East: Ideology and the Emergent Political Formations of ISIS, Kurdistan-Iraq and Kurdistan-Syria.”
 Prior to Yale, I pursued my master’s studies in Political Science at Sabanci University and received my bachelor’s degree in Computer Engineering at Bogazici University.
 I have also been appointed as a Research Fellow in International Security at the Belfer Center of Harvard Kennedy School in 2020-2021.

 Message to Students